 The Safe Harbor Supervised Visitation Program is a collaborative project between the District Attorney’s Office of Family Violence Prevention, Child Haven, Inc., LIFT3 Support Group and Domestic Violence Shelter, and the Courts.
 The Office of Family Violence Prevention partners with Child Haven, Inc. to operate the program.

 Services are available by appointment only.
-If you have questions about the Safe Harbor Supervised Visitation program, please contact the program’s Intake Coordinator, Maria Avila at (707) 425-5748.
+If you have questions about the Safe Harbor Supervised Visitation program, please contact the Program Coordinator, Angel Aguilar at (707) 425-5748.

 Sharing below link to Whitehouse "One is Too Many" Public Service Announcement

 Solano Family Justice Center VOICES Committee Forming Soon

 For information about VOICES, please click on the hyperlink below.

 U.S. Department of Justice, Office of Justice Programs,

 Office of Juvenile Justice and Delinquency Prevention Releases New Report (OJJDP)